Forms and currents on the analytification of an algebraic variety (after Chambert-Loir and Ducros): Moment maps and tropical charts

 On a very affine open subset, we will almost always use the canonical moment map $\varphi_U: U \rightarrow T_U$ which is a closed embedding by the above.
 To simplify the notation, we will set $\Trop(U)$ for the tropical variety of $U$ in $T_U$.
 It is a tropical cycle in $(N_U)_\rdop$, where $N_U$ is the dual abelian group of $M_U$.
 The tropicalization map will be denoted by $\trop_U:=(\varphi_U)_{\rm trop}:\Uan \rightarrow (N_U)_\rdop$.
 Recall that $\varphi_U$ is only determined up to translation by an element of $T_U(K)$ and hence $\trop_U$ and $\Trop(U)$ are only canonical up to an affine translation.
 This ambiguity is no problem as our constructions will be compatible with affine translations. \end{art}

 The following result of Ducros relates the local invariant $d(x)$ from \ref{local dimension} with tropical dimensions.

-\begin{prop} For $x \in \Xan$, there is a very affine open neighbourhood $U$ of $x$ in $X$ such that for any open neighbourhood $W$ of $x$ in $\Uan$, there is a compact neighbourhood $V$ of $x$ in $W$ such that $\trop_U(V)$ is a finite union of $d(x)$-dimensional integral $\Gamma$-affine polytopes. \end{prop}
+\begin{prop} For $x \in \Xan$, there is a very affine open neighbourhood $U$ of $x$ in $X$ such that for any open neighbourhood $W$ of $x$ in the analytic topology of $\Uan$, there is a compact neighbourhood $V$ of $x$ in $W$ such that $\trop_U(V)$ is a finite union of $d(x)$-dimensional integral $\Gamma$-affine polytopes. \end{prop}

 \proof We choose rational functions $f_1, \dots, f_s$ on $X$ with $|f_1(x)|= \dots = |f_s(x)|=1$ such that the reductions $\widetilde{f_1}, \dots, \widetilde{f_s}$ form a transcendence basis of the residue field extension of $ {\mathscr H}(x)/K$.
 There are rational functions $g_1,\dots, g_t$ which are regular at $x$ such that $|g_1(x)|, \dots, |g_t(x)|$ form a basis of $(|{\mathscr H}(x)^\times|/|K^\times|) \otimes_\zdop \qdop$.
 By definition, we have $d(x)=s+t$.
 By (0.12) in \cite{Du12}, $f_1(x), \dots, f_s(x), g_1(x), \dots, g_t(x)$ reduce to a transcendence basis of the graded residue field extensions of ${\mathscr H}(x)/K$ in the sense of Temkin.
 There is a very affine open neighbourhood $U$ of $x$ in $X$ such that $f_1, \dots, f_s, g_1, \dots, g_t$ are invertible on $U$.
 Let $\varphi_1, \dots, \varphi_r \in \Ocal(U)^\times$ be the coordinates of the canonical moment map $\varphi_{U}:U \rightarrow T_{U}=\Tor$.
 Then the graded reductions of $\varphi_1, \dots, \varphi_r$ generate a graded subfield of the graded residue field extension of ${\mathscr H}(x)/K$.
 By construction, this graded subfield has transcendence degree $d(x)$ over the graded residue field of $K$.
 By \cite{Du12}, Theorem 3.2, $\Trop_U(V)$ is a finite union of integral $\Gamma$-affine polytopes for every compact neighbourhood $V$ of $x$ in $\Uan$ which is strict in the sense of \cite{Be93}.
 For any open neighbourhood $W$ of $x$ in $\Uan$, Theorem 3.3 in \cite{Du12} shows that there is a compact strict neighbourhood $V$ of $x$ in $W$ such that $\trop_U(V)$ is a finite union of $d(x)$-dimensional polytopes.